May 21, 2013, 12:02:11 AM *

 5. Responsibility for change--accepting the reality and working toward change

-These stages are similar in general concept to those provided in our Survivors' Guide in the right panel of Coping With Parents, Relatives, or Inlaws with BPD.
+These stages are similar in general concept to those provided in our Survivors' Guide in the right panel of Coping and Healing in a Family with a BPD Parent, Sibling, or Inlaw.
 The Lessons there offer additional tools to work through this process.

 The problem was a system that served the needs of the most powerful family members at the expense of the least powerful.
 The solution, however, is individual--it's about each of us.